sjzeil/automat/docs/src/jbake/content/savingYourWork.md

 2. The  "save" URL for your current language is copied to your clipboard.
     * To permanently save your language, paste this URL (or the one appearing in the browser's URL bar) into a text file, email, or word processing document of your choice, or bookmark it in your browser.

+In addition, **if** you have logged in to use the editor and if you are working on a specific problem for an assignment or test (the title of the page will be something more specific than the generic "Formal Language Editor"), then your URL for that is saved on the website.

+* You and your instructor can retrieve that saved URL using the `Load` button.
+* Only one URL will be saved per student per problem.
+If you `Save` again for the same problem, the new "save" URL replaces the previous one for that problem.